moniika21/unattended-upgrades-template/README.md

 This is my update approach on my server:

-- apt update -> 06:00 AM on 27th of each month
+- apt update -> 06:30 AM on the last saturday of each month
-- apt upgrade -> 06:30 AM on 27th of each month
+- apt upgrade -> 07:00 AM on the last saturday of each month

 If watchtower is installed:
-- [docker image update](https://github.com/containrrr/watchtower) -> 07:00 AM on 27th of each month (see [docker compose template](https://github.com/moniika21/docker-compose-template/blob/main/watchtower/docker-compose.yaml) for watchtower)
+- [docker image update](https://github.com/containrrr/watchtower) -> 07:30 AM on 27th of each month (see [docker compose template](https://github.com/moniika21/docker-compose-template/blob/main/watchtower/docker-compose.yaml) for watchtower)

 ## TODO